Disclaimer

 • The exchange-listed underlying instruments used by CTAs facilitate risk management and mitigate many of the risks associated with model risk.
 The margining process also allows for flexible and effective cash efficiency.

-On the risk side, Managed Futures present risks for investors just like any other hedge fund style.
-Investors can potentially experience volatility and substantial drawdowns, especially if the trading manager has set a higher return objective and takes more risk to try to obtain it.
-Investors should always conduct thorough due diligence to properly understand the potential risks and weaknesses of trading programs before investing.
+On the risk side, Managed Futures present risks for investors like any other hedge fund style.
+Investors can experience volatility and substantial drawdowns, especially if the trading manager has set a higher return objective and takes more risk to obtain it.
+Investors should always conduct thorough due diligence to properly understand trading programs’ potential risks and weaknesses before investing.
 This is especially important because the trading methodologies employed by CTAs, the level of risk and return that is targeted, and the quality of the operational infrastructure of trading managers may vary widely across the space.

-Regarding model risk, it is important to note with any hedge fund strategy that there is no guarantee that any model will capture or properly account for every aspect of reality.
+Regarding model risk, it is essential to note with any hedge fund strategy that there is no guarantee that any model will capture or adequately account for every aspect of reality.
 Certain types of modeling techniques may be susceptible to curve-fitting or over-optimization.

 5. What is the general approach CTAs take to risk management?

 The risk management style of trend followers tends to create a positive convexity return profile, similar to what can be achieved using options.
-Although there is no guarantee that risks can be strictly controlled, trend following managers generally seek to preserve upside potential and limit downside risk to predetermined levels through the use of stop-loss orders and other means.
+Although there is no guarantee that risks can be strictly controlled, trend-following managers generally seek to preserve upside potential and limit downside risk to predetermined levels through stop-loss orders and other means.

 worst drawdowns